Italian language in Venezuela: Italian-language instruction in Venezuela

-The teaching of the Italian language is starting to be better implemented among the nearly one million Venezuelans who are of Italian descent, but there are only a few Italian language institutions in Venezuela, including private schools owned by the Italian community.
-In the metropolitan area of Caracas, the best school is the "Agustin Codazzi" (with courses from elementary to high school), while there are others in the interior of Venezuela (like in Puerto La Cruz the "Colegio Angelo De Marta" and in Barquisimeto the "Colegio Agazzi").
+Italian language instruction is increasing among the nearly one million Venezuelans who are of Italian descent, but there are only a few Italian-language institutions in Venezuela, including private schools owned by the Italian community.
+In the metropolitan area of Caracas, the best school is the Agustin Codazzi (with courses from elementary to high school), while there are others in the interior of Venezuela (such as Colegio Angelo De Marta in Puerto La Cruz and Colegio Agazzi in Barquisimeto).